getsentry/sentry-python/README.md

 ## Migrate From sentry-raven

-The old `raven-python` client has entered maintenance mode and was moved to [here](https://github.com/getsentry/raven-python).
+The old `raven-python` client has entered maintenance mode and was moved [here](https://github.com/getsentry/raven-python).

 If you're using `raven-python`, we recommend you to migrate to this new SDK.
 You can find the benefits of migrating and how to do it in our [migration guide](https://docs.sentry.io/platforms/python/migration/).